 This can vary from person to person and will depend on a number of criteria being met prior to discharge.
-Some people go home on Day 1 but most people will be discharged home on days 2 or 3 and some need to stay a bit longer.
+Some people go home on Day 0, most people will be discharged home on day 1 and some need to stay a bit longer.

 It is quite normal for your knee to be swollen for up to 6 months after surgery.
 Keep your leg elevated when sitting, and 'paddle' your ankles.
-If however your calf becomes swollen, hard, hot, red and tender, it may mean you have a blood clot in your vein and you need to contact your GP immediately.
+If however your calf becomes swollen, hard, hot, red and tender, it may mean you have a blood clot in your vein (DVT) and you need to contact your GP immediately.